ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the `proof` field.
 The signer creates an HTTP
 Message Signature as described in {{I-D.ietf-httpbis-message-signatures}}.

-The message components of the signature MUST include the following:
+The covered components of the signature MUST include the following:

-@method:
+`"@method"`:
-: the method used in the HTTP request
+: The method used in the HTTP request.

-@target-uri:
+`"@target-uri"`:
-: the full request URI of the HTTP request
+: The full request URI of the HTTP request.

-content-digest or digest:
+When the message contains a request body, the covered components MUST also include the following:

+`"content-digest"`:
-: The Content-Digest or Digest header as defined in {{I-D.ietf-httpbis-digest-headers}}.
-When the request message has a body, the signer MUST calculate this header value and the verifier MUST validate this field value.
-Use of Content-Digest is RECOMMENDED.
-Use of content-encoding agnostic digest methods (such as `id-sha-256`) is RECOMMENDED.
+: The Content-Digest header as defined in {{I-D.ietf-httpbis-digest-headers}}.
+When the
+    request message has a body, the signer MUST calculate this header value and the verifier MUST validate this field value.
+Use of content-encoding agnostic digest methods (such as `sha-256`) is RECOMMENDED.

-When the request is bound to an access token, the covered content MUST also include:
+When the request is bound to an access token, the covered components MUST also include the following:

-authorization:
+`"authorization"`:
 : The Authorization header used to present the access token as discussed in
 {{use-access-token}}.